 Herrmann was the perfect choice to score the film.
 His dark sonorities capture the shadows lurking in Thornfield Hall and swirling in the mist of the moors.
 Fans of Herrmann’s opera of Wuthering Heights will recognize Jane’s love theme as the foundation for Cathy’s Act III aria, “Oh, I am burning.”

 I never heard the original release on the Marco Polo label, so I can’t address the disparaging comments I’ve read about its sound quality.
 If there were issues, they have been rectified on the Naxos reissue.
-The sound is full-bodied and lush, as befitting the music, and Adriano’s conducting of the Slovak Radio Symphony Orchestra brings the score to vibrant life, capturing Herrmann’s intentions without remaining a slave to the tempi and dynamics of the original soundtrack.
+The sound is full-bodied and lush, as befitting the music.
+Adriano’s conducting of the Slovak Radio Symphony Orchestra brings the score to vibrant life.
+He captures Herrmann’s intentions without remaining a slave to the tempi and dynamics of the original soundtrack.

 If you want Herrmann’s own interpretation, you’ll need Varese Sarabande’s out-of-print Bernard Herrmann at 20th Century Fox box.
 For those who didn’t purchase that set, and even for those who did, the Naxos reissue makes a worthy, enjoyable alternative.
 JANE EYRE represents the romantic side of Herrmann—haunted, conflicted, and thoroughly mesmerizing.